Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/5G SA Simulation/README.md

 ![29](https://github.com/Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/blob/main/Pictures/29.png?raw=true)

-[Additional] To add and see SIM card information on HSS database
+[Additional] To add and see SIM card information on the HSS database

-a) Open new tab on terminal, then change the user to root.
+a) Open a new tab on the terminal, then change the user to root.

 b) Run this command below:
 ```Linux